News, Featured Publications, & Activities

 Fall 2016 - Review of John T. McGreevy's American Jesuits and the World (Princeton), in American Catholic Studies

 "Nineteenth-century Jesuits -- easily caricatured for their exuberant neo-scholasticism, sentimental devotionalism, and ultramontanism -- are refreshingly humanized in this book's unexpected narrative.
 These same attributes, so in tension with cultural shifts in the post-revolutionary West, facilitated Jesuit resistance to extreme, ethnocentric forms of nationalism and fertilized new, transnational networks..."
-To read more, you need a subscription to this linked resource.
+For more, click here (academia.edu) or here (American Catholic Studies).

 18 Aug 2016 - Paper presentation in Bruges, Belgium, "Not Quite a Saint: Historicizing Marie-Madeleine d'Aiguillon (1604-1675)"

 Concluding a summer of research in Paris funded by a grant from the Western Society for French History, McShea presented a paper at the Sixteenth Century Society's annual meeting, on the theme "Not Quite a Saint: Historicizing Marie-Madeleine d’Aiguillon (1604-1675)."
 It was part of a panel, sponsored by the Society for the Study of Early Modern Women, on the theme "Writing Popular Histories of Early Modern Women: Opportunities and Challenges."